jeftreece/dnamatch-tools/README.md

 The typical user is expected to be able to find and install python, run run python from the command-line, and locate and manipulate text files on the computer.

+Notes for one-time setup and other hints can be found at the bottom of this README, under **HELP and HINTS**.

 ## combine-kits.py:

 **User story**: as a genetic genalogist who has tested at AncestryDNA, 23andMe and FTDNA,